 - Thus, a 10-foot deep pond an acre in size is 10 acre feet.

 Combining the Two Kinds of Aeration

 If you have a deep pond but still want to see a fountain, you can combine the two types of aerators.
 The fountain would not need to aerate as much and could focus on beauty.
-This focus allows for a greater range of price as well as dramatic viewpoint.
+This focus allows for a greater range of prices as well as a dramatic viewpoint.

 About Solar Aeration